Last Updated: May 16, 2026

 11. Ring Leopard

-• Unique Traits: Spots arranged in rings form a leopard-print pattern
+- Unique Traits: Spots arranged in rings creating a leopard-print pattern

-The ring leopard discus fish (video source) is a unique breed with ring-shaped markings on its body, just like a leopard or jaguar.
-These fish are available in several color combinations, and they may have faint vertical stripes on either side of their body.
+The ring leopard discus (video source) has ring-shaped body markings, like a jaguar or leopard.
+Available in several color combinations, with faint vertical stripes visible on either side of the body in most specimens.

 12. Checkerboard